cburdine/materials-ml-workshop/MaterialsML/python/python_basics.md

 -- Eagleson's Law
 ```

 In other words, comments provide a kind of interpretative scaffolding that can help you orient yourself when writing your code.
-If written clearly, they serve as guideposts that can help you and your peers understand your thought process when writing code.
+If written clearly, they serve as guideposts that can help you and your peers understand your thought process when reading your code.

 :::{note}